Siege of Ostend: New Troy

 On 17 June the Spanish sprang the mine under the Western bulwark.
 The assailants attacked the breach and were met again by heavy fire from the besieged with Governor Uytenhoove clad in armour leading his troops.
 The besieged then launched a counterattack and after an hour of desperate fighting the Spanish were repulsed with heavy loss; Uytenhoove however was severely wounded in the melee.
 With the repulse in the West Bulwark the Spanish had launched another attack on the Polder.
 Here too was savage hand-to-hand combat with pikes and clubs pulled from the fascines but the besiegers finally overwhelmed the Polder bulwark, whilst the besieged withdrew to their inner entrenchments.
 Losses to both sides were high with 1,200 men in total lost in the struggle.
 Uytenhoove would be replaced by Daniel d'Hertaing; the 5th replacement within the year and the last.

 On 25 July a convoy managed to get into Ostend with reinforcements of 800 Zealanders which was some compensation but it was to be the last major reinforcement the garrison would get.
 Soon after unseasonable storms played havoc on the defences of Ostend and with it Dutch supply ships were finding it difficult to make their way into Ostend.

 On 22 August two days after the surrender of Sluis, a combination of high tide and another storm swept away a significant proportion of the New Troy shrinking the defenders position further; the Northern defences were abandoned leaving only the Helmund and Sandhill lightly guarded.
 Eventually this was abandoned as the position could barely be defended and on 13 September the Spanish took possession that had defied them for nearly three years and began to bombard the walls in front of the Old Haven.
 The position was now untenable, the besieged were now holding out in the rubble strewn old town.
 The bloody war of attrition had at last succeeded and the garrison sent messengers to Maurice to try and assist.

-“Le Memorable Siege d’Ostende”, by Christophle de Bonours, about the Siege of Ostend, published in Brussels in 1628.
+“Le Memorable Siege d’Ostende”, by Christophe de Bonours, about the Siege of Ostend, published in Brussels in 1628.
 Page 585, shown right, describes the death of Jeroni Desclergue from Montblanc near Tarragona in Spain.
 English translation: Camp master Antuñes having advanced far towards the new fortification of the Besieged, had dug a mine, which he opened by fire, at the beginning of September.
 It played so aptly that an English enemy Lieutenant named Benethon, a Sergeant, and about forty Soldiers will remain suffocated there.
 Having seen the opening, a Spaniard named Don Jeroni Desclergue advanced promptly with his company to fortify the breach, following the order of Maistre de camp.
 However, it was too early, so the Besieged, by a subsequent detonation, were buried alive there, Captain, Ensign, Sergeant, and Soldiers.